 In a large bowl, combine flour, butter, water, and shortening.
 Mix everything together until the dough becomes firm.

-Roll out the pastry to about ⅛ -inch thick on a floured surface, then place it on a pie plate.
+Roll out the pastry on a floured surface then place the pastry on a pie plate.

 Prick the base of the pastry with a fork and press a sheet of aluminum foil around the pastry edge.
-Chill it for 10 minutes.
+Then chill it for 10 minutes.

 Mushroom Tomato Filling: